Find all Possible Combinations of K Numbers from 1 to n

 Solution analysis

-Here output array is part of the problem because we need to return all possible k combinations.
+Here output array is part of the problem because we need to return all possible K combinations.
 So we should not consider output as a part of the space complexity.

-So overall space complexity = O(K) + O(K) = O(K).
+So overall space complexity = O(K) + O(n) = O(K + n).

-Solution approach 2: Fix elements and recur for creating a combination of K numbers
+Using DFS: Fix elements and recur for creating a combination of K numbers

 Solution idea